 Messerschmitt Bf.108 Taifun (D-EBEI) first flew in 1940 and eventually served in North Africa.
 Shipped to the United States in 1943 it did not return to Germany until 1990.
 It is owned by Lufthansa Berlin-Stiftung.

-De Havilland DH.90A Dragonfly (G-AEDU) five-seat luxury from the 1930's was used for pleasure flights each morning.
-It is owned by Sir Torquil Norman and is one of only two original airworthy Dragonflys.
+de Havilland DH.90A Dragonfly (G-AEDU) five-seat luxury from the 1930s was used for pleasure flights each morning.
+It is owned by Sir Torquil Norman and is one of only two original airworthy Dragonfly's.

 The Fighter Collection's (TFC) warbird UC-43 Traveller / Beechcraft D.17S Staggerwing (23689 / G-BRVE).

 Privately owned warbird Spartan 7W Executive (NC17633) it was impressed into the USAAF in 1942.
-It is now based in Lexington, South Carolina. see history of type.
+It is now based in Lexington, South Carolina.

 The Spitfires and Hurricanes